rawatamit/GraphMatching/README.md

-A graph matching library
+A graph matching library which provides stable and popular matching algorithms for the HR and LCSM+ problems.
-currently supports popular 2-sided strict incomplete matching